BioMoDeL/aesop/docs/installation.rst

 .. caution::

-	The 64-bit version is recommended for Linux and Mac OS while 32-bit is recommended for Windows.
+	The 64-bit version is recommended for Linux, Mac OS, and Windows.
+To install ProDy in 64-bit windows, you can use an installer from PyPI.
+If you have issues with a 64-bit installation, AESOP should be compatible with a 32-bit Python installation, though it is not as well tested.

 Install PDB2PQR, APBS and Coulomb
 """""""""""""""""""""""""""""""""